-If a student is on Earns a GPA of The status becomes
+If a student who is on Earns a GPA of The status becomes

 Any status 3.0 or above Clear

 Clear 2.99-2.5 Warning

-Clear 2.49-2.
-Probation
+Clear 2.49-2.0 Probation

+Warning Below 3.0 Probation

 Probation Below 3.0 Dismissal

-Warning Below 3.0 Probation

 Any status Below 2.0 Dismissal

-4. Reasons for Dismissal/Termination from the Program.
-The Office of Graduate Studies notifies students when they are dismissed from graduate programs without completing a degree.
+Reasons for Dismissal/Termination from the Program

+The Graduate College notifies students when they are dismissed from graduate programs without completing a degree.
 Dismissals usually take place at the end of a term.
 Students may be dismissed for the following reasons:

-• Upon the expiration of the three-year time limit required for students to complete their degree.

-• Upon the failure to meet the grade point average requirements as stated in the policy on Academic Deficiency and Probation.
+- Upon the expiration of the three-year time limit required for students to complete their degree. - Upon the failure to meet the grade point average requirements as stated in the policy on Academic Deficiency and Probation.